 Because you are the holder of both the call and the put, time decay hurts the value of your option contracts with each passing day.
 This is the rate of change in the value of an option as time to expiration decreases.
 You may need the stock to move quickly when utilizing this strategy.
 While it is possible to lose on both legs (or, more rarely, make money on both legs), the goal is to produce enough profit from one of the options that increases in value so it covers the cost of buying both options and leaves you with a net gain.

 While higher volatility may increase the probability of a favorable move for a long strangle position, it may also increase the total cost of executing such a trade.
 If the options contracts are trading at high IV levels, then the premium will be adjusted higher to reflect the higher expected probability of a significant move in the underlying stock.
-Therefore, if the IV of the options you are considering have already spiked, it may be too late to establish the strategy without overpaying for the contracts (see the chart right).
+Therefore, if the IV of the options you are considering has already spiked, it may be too late to establish the strategy without overpaying for the contracts.

 In this situation, you may want to consider a short strangle which gives you the opportunity to effectively “sell the volatility” in the options and potentially profit on any inflated premiums.

 The short strangle is a strategy designed to profit when volatility is expected to decrease.
 It involves selling a call and put option with the same expiration date but different exercise prices.

 The short strangle is also a non-directional strategy and would be used when you expect that the underlying stock will not move much at all, even though there are high expectations of volatility in the market.
 As a writer of these contracts, you are hoping that implied volatility will decrease, and you will be able to close the contracts at a lower price.
 With the short strangle, you are taking in up-front income (the premium received from selling the options) but are exposed to potentially unlimited losses and higher margin requirements.